Contact Center Analytics

 Speech or Voice Analytics

-In speech analytics, the contact center gathers data by studying past recorded calls.
+With call center speech analytics, data is gathered by studying past recorded calls.
 For instance, they can use software that analyzes the customer and agent’s words and emotions in the customer’s tone of voice.
 It then determines the inquiry’s topic and whether the customer is more content or aggravated as the call goes on.
 This helps the company work on how to improve the customer’s experience during calls.

 Text Analytics